Andrewneteye4343/scDock/README.md

 ● .txt

 ### Output:
-● Seurat_object.rds files from Seurat analysis steps
+● Seurat_object.rds files from Seurat analysis
 ● CellChat.rds file from CellChat analysis
-● Protein structure(s) from CellChat analysis
+● Protein structure(s) from top signalings
 ● Compound strucutre(s) from cas.txt or fda.txt
 ● Molecular docking results (binding affinity and binding position) based on the strongest intercellular signaling pathways across cell types (you can select the cell types of interest)